ChrstphrHll/npc_gen/students/Alexandyr Aulauthar.md

   int: 15
   str: 10
   wis: 12
-track: Diplomacy
-trait: I ask a lot of questions.
-trait1: Communicative
-trait2: Ungrateful
 year: 5
+guild: Fiesn
+partyID: 53
 ---
 # Alexandyr Aulauthar
 ---
 ### Description
 - 5th year Firbolg Wizard in Fiesn
-- wavy red hair that's geled back, Gray eyes, and Pale Blue skin
+- wavy red hair that's geled back, Amber eyes, and Pale Blue skin
 - Is Communicative and Ungrateful, and has Home as their ideal

 ### Organizations